AndrianBdn/waittype/README.md

 ![screenshot](https://raw.githubusercontent.com/AndrianBdn/waittype/master/Screenshots/SysPref.png)

-In fact the source code of the app is easy to audit and its entitlements does not allow using network or reading files.
+In fact the source code of the app is easy to audit.
+The app is not using network or reading user files.
+Unfortunately it cannot be sandboxed, since it is using CGEventPost API.

+## Compatibility

+I've tested the app on Mac OS X 10.10 and macOS 10.14.
+It uses pretty minimal system API, so perhaps it could be ported to earlier versions (although not too early, because of Swift).